metomi/rose/sphinx/tutorial/cylc/furthertopics/family-triggers.rst

 Different Triggers
 ------------------

-Other types of triggers beyond those covered in the example are also available.
+Other family :term:`qualifiers <qualifier>` beyond those covered in the example are also available.

-The following types of "all" type triggers are available:
+The following types of "all" qualifier are available:

-* ``FAM:start-all`` - all the tasks in FAM have started
+* ``:start-all`` - all the tasks in the family have started
-* ``FAM:succeed-all`` - all the tasks in FAM have succeeded
+* ``:succeed-all`` - all the tasks in the family have succeeded
-* ``FAM:fail-all`` - all the tasks in FAM have failed
+* ``:fail-all`` - all the tasks in the family have failed
-* ``FAM:finish-all`` - all the tasks in FAM have finished
+* ``:finish-all`` - all the tasks in the family have finished

-The following types of "any" type triggers are available:
+The following types of "any" qualifier are available:

-* ``FAM:start-any`` - at least one task in FAM has started
+* ``:start-any`` - at least one task in the family has started
-* ``FAM:succeed-any`` - at least one task in FAM has succeeded
+* ``:succeed-any`` - at least one task in the family has succeeded
-* ``FAM:fail-any`` - at least one task in FAM has failed
+* ``:fail-any`` - at least one task in the family has failed
-* ``FAM:finish-any`` - at least one task in FAM has finished
+* ``:finish-any`` - at least one task in the family has finished

 Summary
 -------

-* Family triggers allow you to create dependencies on particular families.
+* Family triggers allow you to write dependencies for collections of tasks.
-* Like task triggers, family triggers can be based on success, failure, starting and finishing of tasks in a family.
+* Like :term:`task triggers <task trigger>`, family triggers can be based on success, failure, starting and finishing of tasks in a family.
 * Family triggers can trigger off either *all* or *any* of the tasks in a family.